 - Take care of yourself.
 Eat a heart-healthy diet and stay active to keep yourself healthy.

 - Set aside time for yourself.
-Do something fun, such as watching a comedy movie, going to a park, reading a book, gardening or participating in other hobbies you enjoy.
+Do something fun, such as watching a comedy movie, going to a park, reading a book, gardening or doing other hobbies you enjoy.

 - Notice signs of depression or stress.
-If you feel depressed or stressed, don't hesitate to get professional help.
+If you feel depressed or stressed, get professional help right away.

 - Ask for and accept help.
-Ask family and friends for help if you need it, and specify ways others can help you.
+Ask family members and friends for help if you need it, and name ways others can help you.
 If help is offered, accept it.

 - Consider technology.
-Use technology, such as text messaging, smartphone applications or calendar alerts, for medication reminders.
+Use technology, such as text messaging, smartphone applications or calendar alerts, for medicine reminders.

 - Join a support group.
-Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers allows you to share your experiences with others who understand your situation.
+Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers allows you to share what you're going through with others who understand your situation.